hanaldo/biosim_servers/beesim_server/README.md

 2. Download and uncompress the entire github zip file, this contains the entire BeeSim Java server program.

 ## Steps for running the BeeSim Java server
-1. The XBee module should be plugged into your computer.
+1. The XBee (server, ID: A001) module should be plugged into your computer.

 <img width="300" alt="beesim_xbee_server_device" src="https://user-images.githubusercontent.com/4184020/35123718-6bdf9b3a-fc71-11e7-83f4-7341f77f3ff3.png"/>

 2. Open your terminal (Mac) or command prompt (Windows).
 Make sure you are under the directory of ../jetty/.
-To do this, type the command “cd “ and drag the jetty folder into the prompt window after it.
+To easily do this, type the command “cd “ and drag the jetty folder into the prompt window after it.

 3. Start the server by typing command "java -jar start.jar".